emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 APN,em#
 ```

-On other models the APN configuration is a little different
+On other models, the APN configuration is a little different:

 ```
 apn[password] em